Business studies and French

 Teaching is specifically geared to the everyday needs, both formal and informal, of business managers.
 Accordingly, the language components of the programme will have a contemporary socio-economic and business orientation, as distinct from a historical or literature-based perspective.
 Much of the teaching is provided through the target language, simultaneously building language skills and knowledge relevant to managing across cultures.

-There are approximately 18-20 hours of lectures and tutorials per week depending on which subject options are chosen.
-This should be matched by a similar level of personal study.
+There are approximately 18-20 hours of lectures and tutorials per week, depending on which subject options are chosen.
+This time allocation should be matched by a similar level of personal study.

 Modules in the first and second years include:

-- Management and organisation
+- Fundamentals of Management and Organisation

-- Accountancy and financial analysis
+- Accountancy and Financial Analysis

-- Operations management
+- Operations Management

-- Organisational behaviour
+- Organisational Behaviour

-- Mathematics and statistics
+- Mathematics and Statistics

 There is also the option to attend modules in areas such as sociology, politics and economics in the second year.

 - General language and language for business (written, oral and aural proficiency)